,br>

 CONSTANTINE: It never fails.

-THESPINA: (COVERING HERSELF UP AGAIN) Why don't the two of you ever pass out?
+THESPINA: (COVERING HERSELF UP AGAIN) Why don't the two of you ever

 CONSTANTINE: We're different.